For Families

 Can't sign in

 Check caps lock.
 Use the district email โ€” not a personal Gmail.
-After three failed tries, stop and contact the school office to reset the password.
+After three failed tries, stop and contact the school office.

 Won't connect to Wi-Fi

-Click the Wi-Fi icon (bottom right), pick your network, and enter the password.
-If your network shows as "saved" but won't connect, click "forget" and re-enter the password.
+Click the Wi-Fi icon (bottom right), pick your network, enter the password.
+If your network shows "saved" but won't connect, click "forget" and re-enter the password.

 Slow or freezing